5G Powers the Connections for You to Live, Work and Play

 Whether it’s your business uploading confidential financial documents or a hospital transferring sensitive medical information, Extenet’s infrastructure ensures your connections are secure, fast and reliable.

 Not only does 5G offer high speed, low latency and massive capacity, it provides more security for sensitive information.
-Transferring large files, making high-definition video calls or working from your mobile device, 5G ensures your private information stays secure—and much more so than Wi-Fi.
+Transferring large files, making high-definition video calls or working from your mobile device, it ensures your private information stays secure—and much more so than Wi-Fi.

 Firefighters responding to a wildfire.